What are some alternative words for recreate?

 Synonyms for recreate

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term recreate.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word recreate.

 English Synonyms and Antonyms